1860–61 United States House of Representatives elections: End of a Congressional era

 In 1860, Lincoln's campaign brought the Republicans the Presidency.
 Likewise, the congressional elections also marked the transition from one major era of political parties to another.
-In just six years, over the course of the 35th, 36th–th Congresses, a complete reversal of party fortunes swamped the Democrats.
+In just six years, over the course of the 35th, 36th–37th Congresses, a complete reversal of party fortunes swamped the Democrats.

 Elections for Congress were held from August 1860 to June 1861.
 They were held before, during and after the pre-determined Presidential campaign.
 And they were held before, during and after the secessionist campaigns in various states as they were reported throughout the country.
 Political conditions varied hugely from time to time during the course of congressional selection, but they had been shifting to a considerable extent in the years running up to the crisis.

 In the 1856 elections, the Democrats had taken the Presidency for the sixth time in the last 40 years, with James Buchanan's victory over John C. Fremont and Millard Fillmore.
 They held almost a two-thirds majority in both the US House and Senate.
 Democrats held onto the Senate during the midterm elections, but the four opposition parties then amounted to two-thirds of the House.
 The congressional elections in 1860 transformed Democratic fortunes: Republican and Unionist candidates won a two-thirds majority in both House and Senate.

-After the secessionist withdrawal, resignation and expulsion, the Democrats would have less than 25% of the House for the 37th Congress, and that minority divided further between pro-unionists (Stephen Douglas), and anti-war (Clement Vallandingham) factions.
+After the secessionist withdrawal, resignation and expulsion, the Democrats would have less than 25% of the House for the 37th Congress, and that minority divided further between pro-war (Stephen Douglas), and anti-war (Clement Vallandigham) factions.